This post may contain affiliate links. See our disclosure policy.

 There are several urban legends about where the name of this salad came from.
 However, the most common story is that a sous chef at the historic Watergate Hotel in Washington D.C. came up with this recipe.
 It was served at brunch most weekends and eventually gained popularity after the Watergate Scandal.
 People say it’s the perfect name because the Cool Whip is a great “cover-up” for all the ingredients and it is full of nuts!

-Watergate Salad Ingredients
+Storing the Best Watergate Salad

 More Easy Fruit Salad Recipes

-Hopefully the weather will be warming up soon and you and your friends and neighbors will be planning your spring picnics and potlucks.
+Hopefully, the weather will be warming up soon and you and your friends and neighbors will be planning your spring picnics and potlucks.
 I get tired of bringing the same old thing, so I like to try something new every once in a while.
 Check out some of our other potluck favorites for you to try out next time!

 Watergate Salad (5 ingredients + 5 minutes prep time!)